 Tile, Slate, and Metal Roof Tear-off Containers

 Concrete tile, natural slate, and standing-seam metal weigh two to four times what asphalt shingles do per square; these materials punish a standard bin that was not built for the load.
-We route a reinforced 30-yard low-wall container with a heavier floor plate to manage the density.
-We cap the fill volume well below the visual rim to keep axle weight legal on our lowboy: we also offer a general construction debris service for mixed loads.
+For these jobs, we route in a reinforced 30-yard low-wall container with a heavier floor plate: we cap the fill volume well below the visual rim to keep axle weight legal.
+Our lowboy transport handles the heavy haul, unlike our general construction debris service.

 Same-day Pickup for Fast Roof Project Turnover